 Taking an excerpt from his book, Kai states:

 Later, throughout the course of my young adult life, the reward for my behavior and actions was 6 felonies.
 In total, I’ve served 16 years in juvenile detention centers, jails, prisons and correctional facilities in three different states.
-For the first 16 years of my life my mother told me that I would fail in life; I watched her tell me this in between nods from her own aggressive addition to heroin.
-Before I was ten years old, I was forced to watch my mother do things for money to get heroin that no child should EVER have to witness.
-For the first 30 years of my life I never knew my father.
-Twenty of those thirty years he (himself) was in prison.
+For the first 16 years of my life my mother drilled into me that I would fail in life.
+There were times when I watched her tell me those things in between nods from her own aggressive addition to heroin.
+Before I was ten years old, I was forced to watch my mother do things for money to get heroin, that no child should EVER have to witness.
+For the first 30 years of my life I really never knew my father.
+Twenty of those thirty years he was in prison.
 My only brother was shot in the face 6 times and in the chest 3 times as a part of someone’s initiation into a street gang.
 In spite of all of serving 16 yrs in prison (9 yrs in NY State, 5 yrs In Virginia and 2 yrs in South Carolina) today, when I look at the old prison ID cards I am humbled.
 I went from 6 felonies in 3 different States to being educated at Ivy league institutions.

 As a graduate student, Kai was employed by Visions: Services for the Blind and Visually Impaired as their Director of Business Development and Workforce Diversity.
-There, he not only designed, created, staffed and implemented the very department (within Visions) where he worked; he designed the single largest ‘Internship-to-Employment’ program for blind and visually impaired people in the State of New York where over 50 vendors and 500 participants attended.
-This collaboration between Metropolitan College of New York and Visions: Services for the Blind and Visually Impaired bore internship-to-employment opportunities for 12 legally blind people, with one person securing full time employment as the administrative assistant to the president of the college.
+There, he not only designed, created, staffed and implemented the very department where he worked; he designed the single largest ‘Internship-to-Employment’ program for blind and visually impaired people in the State of New York.
+More than 50 vendors and 500 participants attended.
+This collaboration between Metropolitan College of New York and Visions: Services for the Blind and Visually Impaired produced internship-to-employment opportunities for 12 legally blind people.
+One of Kai's clients secured full time employment as the administrative assistant to the president of the college.
 After being recognized, by The New York State Commission for the Blind and Visually Handicapped, with a plaque that hangs in the foyer of MCNY today.
 Professionally, graduates of The GRAAFICS Program and/or followers of The GRAAFICS Model have gone on to establish careers at: Services For The Undeserved, The DOE Fund, SCO Family Of Services, The Center for Court Innovation, Brownsville Youth Court, Kings County DA’s ComAlert Program, et. al. Educationally, followers of the inspirational teachings of The GRAAFICS Program have gone on to enroll into and complete: Rutgers University, Metropolitan College of New York, The College of New Rochelle, et. al. Today, some have called Kai Smith the epitome of what rehabilitation looks like.
 He is a man that has dedicated his life to changing the narrative of the lives of urban youth.
 In closing the interview, I asked, if he had any last words?
 He thought for awhile, smiled (shrugged his shoulders) and said: "I don't know ... so, I guess my mother was wrong after all?”

 This guy [Kai Smith] just may be the realest, most powerful, most inspirational speaker today.
 His message is current, his delivery is on-point, he is extremely charismatic and has just the right amount of humor.
 Other speakers are good; but, nobody can do what he does with his audience.
 Nobody!

 Copyright © 2023 The GRAAFICS Corporation - All Rights Reserved.

 Powered by: Our 15,000 kids nationwide.